yt-project/yt/doc/source/examining/loading_data.rst

 X-ray event data will be loaded as particle fields in yt, but a grid will be constructed from the WCS information in the FITS header.
-There is a helper function, ``setup_counts_fields``, which may be used to make deposited image fields from the event data for different energy bands.
+There is a helper function, ``setup_counts_fields``, which may be used to make deposited image fields from the event data for different energy bands (for an example see ).

 .. note::